-Say “I Love You” In 40 Different Languages & Impress Them
+“I Love You” In 40 Different Languages!

 Love is an uncountable noun.
-It can both be an explicit declaration of devotion and an unspoken sense of lingering emotions.
+It can be both an explicit declaration of devotion and an unspoken sense of lingering emotions.

 In its truest form, however, love is a transitive verb.
 And verbs mean action.